 To get some physical intuition for what an SVD means, let's consider SVDs for 2×2 matrices.
-In two dimensions it's easy to describe an orthogonal matrix:
+It is possible describe all 2×2 orthogonal matrices in a simple way:

 Proposition.
 Every orthogonal 2×2 matrix is a rotation matrix times a permutation matrix.
 Specifically, every 2×2 orthogonal matrix has the form for an angle $0 \le \theta < 2\pi$.